ciankc/REMtrack/README.md

 ### Prior Works

 Recently, companies have begun to incorporate EEG monitoring into headbands in order to track sleep and meditative states.
 Muse and Dreem have each created solutions that are meant to inform users about their sleep patterns, including REM sleep.
 Unfortunately, these headbands are bulky and expensive (around $500), and are not a viable solution for all patients.
-Dreem has validated their hardware with research that indicates their device is as accurate as a polysomnogram, and the goal of REMtrack is to meet that same standard, with purely the IMU and muscle sensor.
+Dreem has validated their hardware with research that indicates their device is as accurate as a polysomnogram, and the goal of REMtrack is to meet that same standard, with purely the IMU and pulse sensor.

 ### Timeline & Deliverables
 * Week 4 - Order materials and finalize hardware design